Madagascar (2005 film)

-Madagascar is a 2005 American animated survival comedy film directed by Eric Darnell and Tom McGrath, and written by Mark Burton, Billy Frolick, Darnell and McGrath.
-Produced by DreamWorks Animation and PDI/DreamWorks, and distributed by DreamWorks Pictures, (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018.) the film stars the voices of Ben Stiller, Chris Rock, David Schwimmer and Jada Pinkett Smith as a quartet of animals from Central Park Zoo who find themselves stranded on the island of Madagascar and must adjust to living in the wild.
-The film features a musical score by Hans Zimmer.
-It also features a cover version of "I Like to Move It" by Sacha Baron Cohen, which has since become a recurring theme song throughout the franchise.
+Madagascar is a 2005 American animated comedy film directed by Eric Darnell and Tom McGrath and written by Mark Burton, Billy Frolick, Darnell and McGrath.
+Produced by DreamWorks Animation and PDI/DreamWorks, the film stars the voices of Ben Stiller, Chris Rock, David Schwimmer and Jada Pinkett Smith as a quartet of anthropomorphic animals from the Central Park Zoo who find themselves stranded on the island of Madagascar and must adjust to living in the wild.
+Sacha Baron Cohen, Cedric the Entertainer, and Andy Richter also voice supporting roles.
+The film features a musical score by Hans Zimmer, and also features a cover version by Baron Cohen of "I Like to Move It" by Reel 2 Real, which has since become a recurring theme song throughout the franchise.

-Released in theaters on May 27, 2005, Madagascar received mixed reviews from critics, who praised the visuals and charm but criticized the story and humor.
-It was a success at the box office, grossing $556.6 million on a production budget of $75 million, becoming the sixth highest-grossing film of 2005.
+Madagascar was released in the United States by DreamWorks Pictures (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018.) on May 27, 2005.
+The film received mixed reviews from critics, who praised the animation, voice acting and visuals, but criticized the story and some of its humor.
+It was a success at the box office, grossing $558 million on a production budget of $75 million, becoming the sixth highest-grossing film of 2005.
 The success of Madagascar launched a multimedia franchise, which includes two sequels, a spin-off film, several short films, television series and specials and a number of video games, theme park attractions and live stage shows.

 Plot

-In New York City, Alex the lion lives in the Central Park Zoo as a star attraction known as the "King of New York" with his best friends, Melman the giraffe, Gloria the hippopotamus and Marty the zebra.
+In New York City, a lion named Alex lives in the Central Park Zoo as a star attraction known as the "King of New York" with his best friends, a zebra named Marty, a giraffe named Melman, and a hippopotamus named Gloria.
 Marty, having grown tired of his daily life in the zoo, desires to experience the wild.
-On Marty's tenth birthday, Alex, Melman and Gloria attempt to cheer him up, but he remains unsatisfied.
-Having learned earlier that the zoo's penguins, Skipper, Kowalski, Rico and Private, are trying to escape to Antarctica, Marty decides to follow them out of the zoo to fulfill his wish to be in the wild.
+One evening on Marty's tenth birthday, Alex, Melman and Gloria attempt to cheer him up, but he remains unsatisfied.
+Having learned earlier that the zoo's four penguin spies, Skipper, Kowalski, Rico and Private, are trying to escape to Antarctica, Marty decides to follow them out of the zoo to fulfill his wish to be in the wild.

-Marty heads towards the Grand Central Terminal, to catch a train to nearby Connecticut.
+Marty heads towards the Grand Central Terminal to catch a train to nearby Connecticut.
 Alex, Melman and Gloria discover Marty's absence and pursue him, joined by the penguins and chimpanzee duo Mason and Phil at Grand Central, where an army of officers subdue them.
 Under pressure from animal rights activists, the zoo is forced to ship the escaped animals by sea to a nature reserve in Kenya.
-During the trip, the penguins manage to escape their crate and hijack the ship, setting course to Antarctica, inadvertently causing the crates containing Alex and his friends to fall overboard.
+During the trip, the penguins manage to escape their crate and hijack the ship, setting course to Antarctica, inadvertently causing the crates carrying Alex and his friends to fall overboard.